Oct 13, 2019

 Yet it is clear they do not practice what they preach.
 The video is filled with half-truths and manipulated deposition clips of both Wade and his mother.
 Furthermore, they are aware that the 2016 transcripts are only partially available online, with significant sections missing, which limits options for fact-checking.

 They have presented almost every video clip of Wade Robson praising Jackson in the past, implying that he was truthful then and is now lying for financial gain.
-However, they've chosen not to show a single millisecond of Wade explaining his reasons for defending Jackson, whether from leaving Neverland, or other interviews.
+However, they've chosen not to show a single millisecond of Wade explaining his reasons for defending Jackson, whether from Leaving Neverland, or other interviews.

-From the very first minute to the last, this video was clearly crafted to manipulate viewers into believing that both James Safechuck and Wade Robson are liars who tried to sue the estate for hundreds of millions of dollars.
+From the very first minute to the last, this video was clearly crafted to manipulate viewers into believing that both James Safechuck and Wade Robson are liars who tried and failed to sue the estate for hundreds of millions of dollars.
 However, it is evident that the estate is the one spreading misinformation to safeguard their highly lucrative cash cow.

 This post has been updated from its original date to include new material.